mrfawy/enigma-yarn/README.md

 It’s here just for historical reasons, but files, byte streams will be used instead

 ####Inside a machine
-for the image below please follow numbers to get an idea about how signal is propagated into different machine modules during operation
+Please follow numbers in the image below to get an idea about how signal is propagated into different machine modules during operation

 ![Main signal path](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/signalPath.jpg)

-### How secure Is Modern Enigma?
+#### How secure Is Modern Enigma?
 >Any person can invent a security system so clever that he or she can't imagine a way of breaking it...Schneider’s Law

 It means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.